Krook9d/PurpleLab/README.md

 Change :
- the password at "password:" (put the password you have in admin.txt) Replace All the Ip that corresponding to 192.168.142.130 with your adress of your ELK server the ca_trusted_fingerprint: (to have it, run this command in the purplelab server : `openssl x509 -fingerprint -sha256 -in /etc/elasticsearch/certs/http_ca.crt` and REMOVE THE ":" characters)
+ the password at "password:" (put the password you have in admin.txt) Replace All the Ip that corresponding to 192.168.142.130 with your adress of your ELK server the ca_trusted_fingerprint: (to have it, run this command in the purplelab server : `openssl x509 -fingerprint -sha256 -in /etc/elasticsearch/certs/http_ca.crt` and REMOVE THE ":" characters with this command `echo "$Yourfingerprint" | tr -d ':'` )

 4. test the configuration with :